sushovannits/express-car/README.md

 - Used supertest for integration test
 - Used mongodb for express session storage also
 - Cors enabled
+- Compound index in db on make, model and color

 ## Unit Test
 ```